MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug local.md

 Teams Toolkit allows you to customize the debug settings to create your own tab or bot.

-### Clear prerequisites
+### Uncheck few prerequisites

-You can clear some of the prerequisites in the VS Code settings.
+You can uncheck some of the prerequisites in the VS Code settings.

 1. Select **Settings**.

 1. Navigate to **Extensions** in the list and expand it, then select **Teams Toolkit (Preview)** and **Prerequisite Check**.

-1. Uncheck the checkbox you want to skip.
+1. Uncheck the checkbox you want to skip during debug.

 The following image shows the list that can be unchecked: